Cilazapril: to be delisted 1 January 2025

 If you have patients still taking cilazapril, please encourage them to talk to their prescriber about changing treatment as soon as possible.

+The ‘existing patient’ endorsement has been in place since May 2021.
 We know that changing the Schedule in this way can create extra work for you.
 This is currently the main lever we have to change prescribing behaviour.
-We appreciate you and the work you do.

 Who to contact